BIOLOGICAL FILTERS FOR AQUACULTURE

 suspended solids

-In general, there are three types of aerobic
+In general, there are two types of aerobic

 microorganisms that colonize biofilters for aquaculture.
 Heterotrophic bacteria utilize the dissolved